 We can investigate the accident to determine who is at fault.
 A thorough investigation is important in all cases but especially in complex cases where a third party may be involved.

-We will collect evidence to figure out what happened and who should be held liable for the accident.
+We will collect evidence to determine what happened and who should be liable for the accident.
 This evidence might include:

 - Police reports